happybhati/happybhati/README.md

 ### 🔭 What I'm Up To

 - ⚙️ Improving Tekton pipeline reliability and idempotency in Konflux
-- 🌐 Building blueprints and demos that combine OpenShift AI with tools like KFP, MinIO, and PGVector
 - 🤖 Exploring GenAI for observability, release intelligence, and developer automation

 ---